DQI-UG/EarthSV/README.md

      Point 4

-     The last step in preparation of data to calculation of randomness amplification is creation of one dataNoise.ascii file, which is the input file of the main program.
+     The last step in preparation of data to calculating randomness amplification is creation of one dataNoise.ascii file, which is the input file of the main program.
 The file dataNoise.ascii simply gathers all data from  previously created .ascii files.

-    The authors realize that the data preparation is cumbersome.

-- Here will be the instruction how to download the data
-- Use only channels BHZ, LNZ, LHZ (why?)

 ## Calculating epsilon